swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Background

-The architecture of Sunway processor is shown in Figure~\ref{fig:main}(b).
-The Sunway SW26010 processor consists of four core groups (CGs), and each CG includes one Management Processing Element (MPE) and 64 Computing Processing Elements (CPEs).
-Each CG can achieve 765GFlops peak performance in double-precision and 34.1GB/s theoretical memory bandwidth.
-The MPE is a complete 64-bit RISC core, designed for task management and control, whereas the CPEs are also 64-bit RISC cores but with limited functionalities, focusing on computation.

-The executables on Sunway are generated through cross-compilation on x86 processor using customized compiler (\textit{sw5cc} for C and \textit{sw5CC} for C++).
+Each Sunway SW26010 processor has four CGs, where each CG contains 1 MPE and 64 CPEs.
+The executables on Sunway are generated through cross-compilation on x86 processor using customized compiler.
 Due to the limitation of the customized operating system on Sunway, it does not support dynamic linked libraries.
 Instead, the executables are generated with libraries statically linked.
-Moreover, the code running on MPE and CPEs is complied as different compilation targets on Sunway.
-For instance, with Sunway C compiler, additional compilation options are added to generate the executable for MPE (\textit{-host}) and CPEs (\textit{-slave}) respectively.
+Moreover, the codes running on MPE and CPEs are compiled as different compilation targets (using compilation flags of \textit{-host}) and \textit{-slave}, respectively).

-The memory hierarchy on Sunway processor is also different from x86 processor.
-Each MPE has a 32KB L1 data cache and a 256KB L2 data/instruction cache, whereas each CPE has a 16KB L1 instruction cache and a 64KB local device memory (LDM).
+As for memory hierarchy, each CPE has 16KB L1 instruction cache and 64KB local device memory (LDM).
 The LDM is commonly used as a programmable buffer with explicit software control.
-There are two ways to access memory on Sunway.
+There are two ways to access main memory on Sunway.
 The first one is to use DMA, which prefers large and continuous data access.
-The other one is to use global load/store (Gload/Gstore) instruction, which prefers small and random data access.
+The other one is to use global load/store (Gload/Gstore) instruction, which prefers small and random data access compared to the DMA.

 Two parallel programming models are supported on Sunway to exploit the massive parallelism of the CPEs, including OpenACC and Athread.
-The OpenACC programming model is more programmer friendly.
-With OpenACC, programmers can utilize different processors without knowing about the underlying architecture details.
-Whereas, Athread is the parallel programming model tailored for Sunway architecture.
-With Athread, programmers can buffer the data in LDM, which provides the opportunity to reduce the accesses to main memory through explicit control.
-In this paper, we use Athread to generate the code on Sunway for better performance.
+OpenACC is more programmer friendly, with which programmers can utilize CPEs without knowing about the underlying architecture details.
+While with Athread, programmers can buffer the data in LDM, which provides the opportunity to reduce the accesses to main memory through explicit control.
+In this paper, we generate Athread codes on Sunway for better performance.